MattCrutchley/cards/README.md

 A trello board was used to track the project, this implemented the use of MoSCoW prioiritisation.

 ## Services

 ### Database
  A container running mysql is first set up with an empty databse and table for the deck initialised inside of it.

 ### Reset
-This is a Python service that connects to the SQL database, removes all entries for the deck table and then populatesit  with entries representing a standard deck of cards.
+This is a Python service that connects to the SQL database, removes all entries for the deck table and then populates it  with entries representing a standard deck of cards.

 V2 - Version2 of this service populates the database with the cards named in long form i.e "1" becomes "one" and "K" becomes "King"

 ### Draw

-this is another Python service that, provided the deck is not empty, will connect to the database delete a card from the deck at random and then return its value in JSON format, this service is currently hardcoded to draw two cards however this is set up in for loop so there is scope for it to draw a variable number of cards by accepting a variable containing the nuber of cards to be drawn as the app develops.
+This is another Python service that, provided the deck is not empty, will connect to the database delete a card from the deck at random and then return its value in JSON format, this service is currently hardcoded to draw two cards however this is set up in for loop so there is scope for it to draw a variable number of cards by accepting a variable containing the nuber of cards to be drawn as the app develops.

 ### Prize
 This service uses python to generate a random number between 1 and 50 and returns it in JSON format.

-V2 - Version2 of this service generates a random number between 1 and 50 and returns it in JSON format.
+V2 - Version2 of this service generates a random number between 51 and 100 and returns it in JSON format.

 ### Frontend